Verify it's working

 If test_free already exists from a previous run, the POST returns 409 — that's fine, the subscription call still updates them onto the Free plan.

-Check 1 — A real call is metered in the SDK
+Check 1 — A real call is tracked by the SDK

 The first thing to verify is that an LLM call you make is actually being captured by the SDK.